n8n-io/n8n-docs/document-templates/trigger-nodes.md

 _The Action Network trigger node allows you to respond to events in Action Network and integrate Action Network with other applications. n8n has built-in support for a wide range of Action Network events, which includes . . ._

-_On this page, you'll find a list of operations the Action Network node supports, and links to more resources._
+_On this page, you'll find a list of events the Action Network trigger node can respond to, and links to more resources._

 !!! note "Credentials"
     You can find authentication information for this node _here (link to credentials doc)_.